Collaboration challenges are something every small company, startup, or remote team knows all too well.

 4. Different Working Styles Clash

 Some people like detailed planning and structure.
+This difference is a common challenge of teamwork, especially in remote and hybrid teams.
 Others thrive on flexibility and making quick decisions.
 This difference can be a source of tension, especially when everyone is remote or working independently.

 How to manage: Talk about preferences openly and agree on a rhythm that suits the whole team.
 Maybe schedule weekly check-ins but leave space for individual work styles during the rest of the week.